utdata/icj-class/sass/sass-03.md

   <li><a href="shows.html">Shows</a></li>
 ```

 This link is going to the `shows.html` page, which is right next to `index.html`.
-There are no folders or anything that the path has to traverse ... it just names the file because they are adjacent.
+There are no folders or anything that the path has to traverse ... it just names the file because they are adjacent to each other in the file structure.

-But look a little further and you'll see this:
+But look a little further into the page and you'll see this:

 ```html
   <img src="img/harvey-dale.jpg"/>
 ```

 If you look at our `docs` folder structure above, you'll see that the `harvey-dale.jpg` photo is inside a folder called `img`.
-Because of this our `src=` path has to include that folder name.
-This path is **relative** to where the `index.html` page is.
+Because of this our `src=` path has to include that folder name in the path.
+This path is **relative** to where the `index.html` page lives.

-We have `img/` and a `css/` folder.
+We have `img/` and `css/` folders.
 The folders are there just for organization ... those files could technically live anywhere within `docs` if paths are written correctly, but that would be messy.

-I might be overgeneralizing, but most websites publish files following two philosophies:
+I might be overgeneralizing, but most websites organize directory structures following two philosophies:

-- Folder organization as site structure: A news site might have a `sports/` directory to put all the sports files here.
+- Folder organization as site structure: A news site might have a `sports/` directory to put all the sports-related files here.
 - Folders based on file type, like images, scripts, etc.

+That all said, it is up to the developer to decide.

 ## How files are generated into docs